Banner: sunset over Knocknarea.

 Newgrange

 Large quantities of quartz, which had been transported here from Wicklow, were found at the lowest layer of the collapsed mound and spill.
-O'Kelly interpreted this as a vertical wall, and after some experimentation, a wall was erected using a four meter slab of reinforced concrete.
+O'Kelly interpreted this as a vertical wall, and after some experimentation, a wall was erected using a four meter slab of reinforced concrete to hold up the quartz.
+It is highly unlikely that Newgrange ever looked like its modern shape in the neolithic.

 It is highly unlikley that such a wall could have stood for long in the neolithic, and indeed the quartz may well have been the platform or tertre under the great cairn.

 Many visitors to Newgrange today are unaware that the mounds facade is a modern reworking, and hardly looked as it does now when it was built in 3,200 BC.
-The site was excavated over a number of seasons by Michael O'Kelly, and restored using modern building materials.
+The site was excavated over thirteen seasons by Michael O'Kelly, and restored using modern building materials.
 Knowth underwent a similar but much longer excavation and restoration.

 Newgrange today is just as famous for its contraversial restoration as for its precise alignment and orientation to the rising sun over the days of the winter solstice.
 The ray of light passes through a specially constructed opening over the portal, which O'Kelly dubbed a 'roof-box'.
 The sunbeam penetrates the chamber through a passage twenty meters in length.